bobbingwide/oik-batch/readme.txt

 Contributors: bobbingwide,vsgloik
 Donate link: http://www.oik-plugins.com/oik/oik-donate/
 Tags: batch, WordPress, CLI
-Requires at least: 4.2
+Requires at least: 4.4
-Tested up to: 4.3.1
+Tested up to: 4.4.2
-Stable tag: 0.8.1
+Stable tag: 0.8.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Text Domain: oik-batch
 Domain Path: /languages/

 == Description ==
+Batch interface to WordPress

+* oik-wp v0.0.0 - Batch WordPress
-Batch interface to remote WordPress servers
+* oik-batch v0.8.2 - Batch interface to WordPress servers

+* Allows development and testing of plugin functions in a native environment, such as Windows
+* Provides some basic APIs to assist in CLI processing

+oik-wp

+* Allows you to run WordPress from the command line
+* Connects to your chosen local WordPress environment

+oik-batch

-* Allows you to run parts of WordPress in batch mode.
+* Allows you to run parts of WordPress in batch mode
 * No connection to the database
-* Allows development and testing of plugin functions in a native environment, such as Windows

 == Installation ==